Ten Relaxing Coffee Shops In Hat Yai

 As I am a permanent Hat Yai resident I see and use coffee shops every day.
 Below is a list of ten places I think are worth visiting.

 As with my other 'Lists of Ten' on this site I refrain from using adjectives such as 'Top' or 'Best'.
 Any list like this is purely subjective and objectively there are no Top Ten lists or best coffee shops.
+It depends on individual taste and preferences.

 Comments: Chill Chill has been around for several years, but it is in a location that will never be found by tourists.
 The only reason I found it years ago is that I used to walk everywhere in Hat Yai to find out what was there.